tsgates/arch-wiki-markdown/wiki/FreeNX.md

 Usually, when connecting to a NX server, a new X session is created.
 Sometimes it might be useful, to connect to an existing X session, e.g. the root session.
 This is not possible with NX in default setup, but can be reached, using tightvnc and x11vnc.
-Do the following steps on the NX server system.
+Install them on the NX server system.

-    # pacman -S tightvnc x11vnc

 x11vnc will serve the X session, we have to create a file
 $HOME/.x11vncrc to give x11vnc some options, e.g.: